iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 # Summary

 The fundamental communication unit in the IOTA protocol is the transaction.
-Messages, including payment settlements and plain data, are propagated through the IOTA network in transactions.
-Messages that are too large are split up into bundles of several transactions and sent one by one.
+Messages can either represent payment settlements or serve as plain data carriers.
+In IOTA terminology, messages are referred to as *bundles*, which --- depending on the message size --- consist of one or more *transactions*.
+A transaction is the smallest unit of communication, and has a fixed size.

 This RFC proposes a `Transaction` type and a `Bundle` type to represent the transaction and bundle formats used by the IOTA Reference Implementation as of release [`iri v1.8.1`].
 To construct these types, this proposal also includes the builder patterns `TransactionBuilder`, `IncomingBundleBuilder`, `OutgoingBundleBuilder`, and `SealedOutgoingBundleBuilder`. `IncomingBundleBuilder` is concerned with constructing and verifying complete messages coming in externally, while `OutgoingBundleBuilder` and its sealed version are for constructing a bundle from scratch to be sent to the IOTA network.
-This includes signing its transactions, setting the bundle hash and other relevant fields.
+This includes signing its transactions, calculating the bundle hash, and setting other relevant fields depending on context.

 Useful links: